Weight Watchers: Join The Healthy Free Cash Flow Company

 - Invest in US value stocks.

-According to Franklin Templeton there's a strong historical relationship between value and non-US equities.
+According to Franklin Templeton, there's a strong historical relationship between value and non-US equities.
 Over the past two decades, non-US stocks have tended to outperform US stocks when value starts to work.

 Can a stock that has risen 295% YTD be a value stock?
 We believe it is possible.
 The market underestimates Weight Watchers’ (NYSE: WTW) earnings momentum and when we factor in that growth, Weight Watchers is cheaper than the market in general while its growth and margins and are well above those of the market.